martinmamql/relative_predictive_coding/README.md

-# relative_predictive_coding
+# Relative Predictive Coding
-Project page for paper Self-supervised Representation Learning with Relative Predictive Coding.
+Project page for paper [Self-supervised Representation Learning with Relative Predictive Coding](https://arxiv.org/abs/2103.11275).

 The codebase consists of the following parts: